martindevans/WebDesktop/readme.md

 # WebDesktop

-WebDesktop puts a transparent over every monitor screen and then draws a webpage onto them, you can use this functionality to build desktop widgets entirely in a web stack.
+WebDesktop puts a transparent window over every monitor screen and then draws a webpage onto them, you can use this functionality to build desktop widgets entirely in a web stack.

 ### Warning